How we respond to emergency calls

 On these occasions, crews from neighbouring stations or from elsewhere in Devon and Somerset will respond to the incident.

-We have many fire engines across the Service and we constantly move these around to cover areas so that we can maintain our response times.
+We have fire engines across the Service and we constantly move these around to cover areas so that we can maintain our response times.

-All of our crews have access to local information so that they can understand the layout of local areas and buildings and any known risks.
+All our crews have access to local information so that they can understand the layout of local areas and buildings and any known risks.

 Supporting neighbouring services